roadrunner-server/docs/http/static.md

 `Static` HTTP middleware serving static content using RoadRunner on the main HTTP plugin endpoint.
 Using this middleware can slow down the overall performance by up to `~10%`, because RoadRunner has to check the path for each file request.

-> **INFO**
+{% hint style="info" %}
-> if there is no such file to serve, RR will redirect the request back to the PHP worker.
+If there is no such file to serve, RR will redirect the request back to the PHP worker.
+{% endhint %}

 ## Enable HTTP Middleware

 To enable static content serving use the configuration inside the http section:

+{% code title=".rr.yaml" %}

 ```yaml
 version: "3"